EasinTanvir/Digital-Pylot/README.md

 - No production user authentication.
 - No real payment processing.
 - The customer-side booking action does not create a real reservation.
-- The AI assistant uses Groq's API and is subject to API rate limits.
+- The AI assistant uses the **Groq free API tier**, which is subject to rate limits.
+If the free-tier usage limit is reached, the AI chatbot may temporarily stop responding or return an API rate-limit error.
+This is an external API limitation rather than an application error.
 - FAQ/policy responses use a small keyword-based dataset rather than a full RAG pipeline.

 The AI lead qualification flow is a genuinely live write operation: qualified leads are saved to PostgreSQL and can trigger the Slack automation.